 Substantial gainful activity (SGA) is the threshold for gross (pretax) monthly income.
 The SGA amount changes each year.
 For 2020, it was $1,260 for non-blind children and $2,110 for blind children.

 When a child is not working or working and earning below SGA, the child’s application proceeds to step 2.
 Otherwise, the application is rejected.

 The SSA reviews medical and/or mental health records submitted with the SSI application to determine whether a child has a “medical impairment” (i.e., a diagnosis) that is “medically determinable.”
 The terms in quotes are the ones used by Social Security.

 If it is determined that a child has a medically determinable medical impairment, their application proceeds to step 3.
 A claim can also be denied at this step, and the child’s parent or guardian may need to work with an SSI attorney to appeal the denial.
 Incomplete medical documentation is a common reason for rejecting claims for federal disability benefits.

 The SSA maintains a Listings of Impairment for children, which is a compendium of symptoms for a wide array of disabling physical and mental conditions.
 You will find it here.

-If it is determined that the child’s impairment does not meet or medically equal a Listing, SSA then determines if the impairment results in limitations that “functionally equal” the Listings.
-In this analysis SSA must determine whether the child’s impairments result in “marked” limitations in two domains of functioning or an “extreme” limitation in one domain.
-The domains considered include: acquiring and using information, attending and completing tasks, interacting and relating with others, moving about and manipulating objects, caring for oneself, and health and physical well-being.
+The SSA refers to the Listings to determine whether the symptoms described in a child’s medical and/or mental health records “meet” all the criteria for any listed condition.
+When it is determined that a child does not have an impairment that meets every criteria but does suffer from an impairment that “equals” a listed condition, the SSA considers whether the child’s impairment produces “marked” limitations in two domains of functioning or an “extreme” limitation in one domain.
+The domains considered include acquiring and using information, attending to and completing tasks, interacting and relating with others, moving about and manipulating objects, caring for oneself, and maintaining health and physical well-being.